 Our tasting inspired us to learn more about Macedonia, including exploring its Povardarie wine region and finding the best wineries to visit in Macedonia.
 Those interested in visiting this area will find an elegant, yet unpretentious wine region richly laced with both ancient and familial history.

 As red wine drinkers, we reveled in the fact that 80 percent of Macedonia’s wine production is red.
 The sunny, dry climate is the perfect environment to produce full-bodied, fruity red wines.
 Interestingly enough, during our two-month tour of the country, we only had one rainy day.

 During this segment of our tour, we set out to enjoy a variety of different experiences and to gain knowledge about the Povardarie wine region.
 We were able to connect with four different wineries, each offering a unique opportunity for wine lovers.
 Take an inside look at each to help plan your own tour through Macedonian wine country.
-We spent three nights here and went to four different wineries.
+Specifically, we spent three nights in the Povadarie wine region and visited four wineries.

 Stobi Winery – Modern Gastronomic Excellence, Ancient Historic Sexiness

-Visitors with a keen eye will observe that the winery frequently plays tribute to the mosaic peacock that is found at the nearby Stobi ruins.
+Visitors with a keen eye will observe that the winery frequently pays tribute to the mosaic peacock that is found at the nearby Stobi ruins.